buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 - You grant up to ten creatures that you can see immunity to a single spell or other magical effect for 8 hours.
 For instance, you could make yourself and all your companions immune to a lich' \*\*s life drain attack.
 - You undo any recent event by forcing a reroll of any roll made within the last round (including your last round).
 Reality reshapes itself to accommodate the new result.
 You can make the new roll have +2d6 or -2d6, and you can choose whether to use the original roll or the new roll.
 You might also be able to achieve something beyond the examples given above.

-State your wishes as precisely as possible to the Narrator.
-The Narrator has great latitude in ruling what occurs in such instances; the greater the wish, the greater the likelihood that something goes wrong.
+State your wishes as precisely as possible to the Game Master.
+The Game Master has great latitude in ruling what occurs in such instances; the greater the wish, the greater the likelihood that something goes wrong.
 This spell might simply fail, the effect you desire might only be partly achieved, or you might suffer some unforeseen consequence, depending on how you worded the wish.
 The stress of casting this spell to produce any effect other than duplicating another spell weakens you.

 After enduring the stress, each time you cast a spell until you finish a long rest, you take 1d10 Void damage per level/2 of the spell cast.
 This damage can' \*\*t be reduced or prevented in any way.
 Additionally, your Constitution drops to -3, if it isn' \*\*t -3 or lower already, for 2d4 days.